csglab/GEDI/README.md

 **Optional arguments**:

 * C: The gene-level biological prior.
 If NULL, it means that there is no prior for Z
-* H: The gene-level prior for unwanted sources of variation.
+* H: Sample-level prior for sources of variation.
 If NULL, there will be no prior for Qi

 For this example, we are going to use GEDI with the raw counts, Bsphere mode and a matrix of cell type markers ( from cellmarker database) as prior biological information.